GenericMappingTools/gmt/doc/rst/source/grdtrack.rst

 ------------------

 *table*
     This is an ASCII (or binary, see **-bi**) file where the first 2 columns hold the (x,y) positions where the user wants to sample the 2-D data set.
+    If no tables are given then we read from standard input, unless |-E| is set.

 .. _-G: